|My pages about the area around Lake Mälaren

-Mariefred itself is maybe nothing spectacular, but I found it such a picturesque place, it is absolutely worth a visit!
-Its most famous attraction is Gripsholm Castle, but even without Gripsholm Castle I would go here for just a nice stroll and look around the little village.
-I really love the nice little streets with all the wooden houses of this village.
-In the photos you can see first of all a summer view taken from Gripsholm Castle towards the village and secondly a winter photo from almost the same location.
+Mariefred itself is maybe nothing spectacular, but I find it such a picturesque village.
+So in my opinion it is absolutely worth a visit!
+Its most famous attraction is Gripsholm Castle, but even without Gripsholm Castle I would go here just to have a nice stroll and look around the little village.
+I really love the nice little streets with all the wooden houses.
+In the photos you can see first of all a summer view taken from Gripsholm Castle towards the village (photo above) and secondly a winter photo also taken across the water. (photo below)

 But Mariefred is not only a lovely little town, it has a bit of history as well: It all began in 1370 when Jonsson Grip started building the castle of Gripsholm.
 The village of Mariefred has got his name from an even earlier date, in the tenth century, when there was a monastery at this place called "Pax Mariae", which means in Swedish "Marias Fred" ( Mary's Peace).
 In 1493, the then ruler av Gripsholm Castle, Sten Sture the Elder, founded a new monastery "Monasterium Pacis Mariae".
-In 1605 Mariefred got city rights from Karl IX.
-But enough of the short history, let's start exploring Mariefred!
+In 1605 Mariefred got City rights from king Karl IX.

 When entering Mariefred by car, the most logical option would probably to park the car at Gripsholm Castle.
 But don't!
 I would suggest taking one exit later and driving a bit further into town.
 Take the next exit to the right instead towards the "Järnväg", which is the old train station, continue this road a tiny bit further and you'll get to a parking area, located close to the heart of Mariefred and across the water from Gripsholm, giving you some wonderful views over the castle.

-Of course you want/have to visit Gripsholm when going to Mariefred.
-This castle is the main reason why so many people visit Mariefred in the first place and not without reason.
+Of course you have to visit Gripsholm when going to Mariefred.
+This castle is the main reason why so many people visit Mariefred in the first place, and not without reason.
 Gripsholm castle is beautifully situated on the shores of Lake Mälaren and was built in the second half of the 14th century by Bo Johnsson Grip.

 In the castle you can see a lot of Swedish interior design from the 16th to the late 19th century.
-But the main thing the castle is known for is its great collection of portraits: the Swedish national collection.
+But the main thing the castle is known for is its great collection of portraits (the Swedish State's collection of portraits).
 The number of portraits is huge, and it features prominent Swedes from the days of Gustav Vasa until now.
-Hahaha, you have to know some famous Swedes of course to really appreciate it.
+It might help to know some famous Swedes to really appreciate it.
 But there are a few names that you might know, like Ingrid Bergman and Greta Garbo.
-The Castle is open to the public during the summer months, but it the grounds are open all year round, making it possible to make a stroll around the castle even when it is off-season.
+The Castle is open to the public during the summer months but more limited during the winter.
+The grounds are however open all year round, making it possible to make a stroll around the castle even when it is off-season.

 The streets of Mariefred are quiet and often narrow; the houses are all wooden and often painted in a for Sweden characteristic red colour.
 A colour you will find a lot on houses, especially in the rural areas.
 But there are yellow houses too, and white, green and even pink!